Avalon, Saskatoon: History

 Most of the land for the neighbourhood was annexed by the city between 1910 and 1919, with the remaining southern piece annexed between 1960 and 1969.
 A 1913 map shows that the present-day Avalon area overlaps three registered subdivisions of the day: Avalon in the northwest, Pacific Addition in the east and railway stock yards in the south.
 Home construction, however, did not begin in earnest until after World War II.
 The layout of the streets reflects the changing urban planning philosophies of the day as the land was developed.
 The north part of the neighbourhood follows a traditional grid pattern.
 By the 1950s, the design of residential neighbourhoods used a modern system of curving residential streets, feeding into collector roads that connected to arterial roads.
 Thus, the southern part of the neighbourhood follows this design practice.
 Many of the community's street names honour mayors and other community leaders from early in Saskatoon's history, including Wilson Crescent, commemorating James Robert Wilson, who was the Town of Saskatoon's first mayor and the City of Saskatoon's second.

-John Lake School was opened in 1958.
-Georges Vanier School was opened that same year, and renovated in 1963.

 In recognition of Bruce Gordon's contributions to the community, Gordon was bestowed the Saskatoon-Grasswood Canada 150 Award.
 In addition to his career and dedication to the athletic community Gordon was a volunteer, and offered his time to PRIDE Saskatoon, the Saskatoon Road Runners Club, John Lake Home and School Council, and the Saskatoon Sexual Assault Centre and may other local organisations.

 Residential build-out in Avalon was mostly completed by the late 1960s, however some additional residential development occurred south of Glasgow Street and west of Clarence Avenue in the mid-1990s, along with some limited remnant development west of Melrose Avenue in the 1980s.
 As noted below, plans for the southwest extension of Circle Drive initially caused some concern; construction of an interchange at Clarence Avenue and Circle, in the planning since the 1960s, was completed by the late 2000s, facilitating resident access to the freeway and to the Stonebridge commercial area to the southeast.

 Government and politics

 Avalon exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the neighbourhood is within the constituency of Saskatoon Eastview.
-It is currently represented by Matt Love of the Saskatchewan New Democratic Party, first elected in 2020.
+It is currently represented by Darcy Warrington of the Saskatchewan New Democratic Party, first elected in 2024.

 In Saskatoon's non-partisan municipal politics, Avalon lies within ward 7.
 It is currently represented by Councillor Mairin Loewen, who was elected to city council in a 2011 by-election.